Skip to main content

 5. Sharing and Disclosure

 We share personal information only with the service providers required to deliver our service.
 Each provider is listed by legal name on our Subprocessor List at /privacy/subprocessors and that page is updated as our stack changes.
 Who sees your child’s photograph: only Google (for image processing) and Amazon Web Services (for encrypted storage).
 Print partners and shipping providers do not.
 Who sees your contact and shipping details: Stripe (payment), Postmark (transactional email), Brevo (marketing email if you have opted in), our print partner (Prodigi or Gelato, depending on the region your order ships from), Amazon Web Services (storage), and Vercel (hosting).
 Who sees the child’s profile text (name, age, interests, traits): Anthropic and Google (for story creation and image processing) and Amazon Web Services (for storage).
 Legal disclosures: We may disclose information if required by law, regulation, legal process, or governmental request.
 No sale of personal information: We do not sell your personal information.
-We do not share personal information with advertisers, data brokers, or cross-site tracking networks.
+We share limited advertising-measurement data (such as whether an ad click led to a sign-up or purchase) with Google Ads, as described in Section 8.
+We do not otherwise share your personal information with advertisers or data brokers.

 6. International Data Transfers